 Then, flag the option to enable a header message in the corresponding section.
 When this option is enabled, you can type your header message into the text field below.
 This could be your company slogan, vision, etc. The text can be edited as desired using the toolbar at the top of the text box.
 The header message will appear below your logo in your platform as well as on the Sign In page.
 Please note that there is a 340 character limit for this text field before it is cut off by an ellipsis.

-In the Logo section, press the Choose File button to select an image for logo.
-The maximum logo size is 200 MB.
+In the Logo section, press the Choose File button to select an image for the logo.
+In order to grant good performances on page loading, and to avoid issues with features like reports, we suggest uploading a maximum of 380x72px logo image, and to make sure that the image height is not smaller than 36px.
+The maximum image file size is 2MB and the allowed formats are JPG, PNG, JPEG and GIF.
 Your new logo will then appear in the top left corner of the platform.
 You can also upload a custom favicon.
 This is the icon shown on the browser’s tabs and top bar.
 Press the Upload your Favicon button, then select a 16×16 png image from your computer.

 Please Note: You can use globe icon in the top right corner of this section to create the Header Message in multiple languages using the platform’s multilanguage tool, but the Page Title can only be added in one language.